AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/rtc-deployment-cli.md

 - requirements:
     - [setup docker][docker-setup]
     - [setup and start bash][bash-setup]
-    - ask rtc administrators for a google rtc project access
+    - ask RTC administrators for a google RTC project access
 - run **./deploy/clis/gcloud init** in *bash* and follow the different steps.
     - *NB: The cloud project is adaptive-trader*
     ```